notawakestudio/NUSConnect-Docs/docs/ProjectLog.md

 ### Week 9

 As we are nearing the end of the development cycle, the main focus of the week was to complete any remaining features and make sure the use cases are supported.
 There were some details that we took the time to ensure they function properly.
 These include search and sort of quizzes as well as another round of UI improvements.
 We also added more content to our documentation that explain the design decisions and inner workings of the front-end components.
 Along the way, we fixed some bugs related to mobile view and resolved issues with regards to forum posts' order by week.

 12/7/2021 - Yong Liang

+### Week 10

+Since this is our second last week working on this project, we have started moving from adding new features to bug fixing and improving existing features.
+Our main focus is getting our test coverage up and improving our documentation.
+Other than these, we also wanted to help improve the UX of the user and we can achieve that by implementing features that users requested for in their demo run.
+Working on these tasks we can ensure that our app will be ready for the final production date and be fully functional with minimal bugs.
+We are also working to refactor the code to improve readability and improve performance.
+All in all, we feel that we are on pace to be done with our core features in time for our main release.

+19/7/2021 - Jun Xiong